 In recent years, both types of factors have come to be recognized as playing interacting roles in development.
-So several modern psychologists consider the question naive - representing an outdated state of knowledge.
+So several modern psychologists consider the question naive and representing an outdated state of knowledge.
 The famous psychologist Donald Hebb is said to have once answered a journalist's question of "which, nature or nurture, contributes more to personality?" by asking in response, "which contributes more to the area of a rectangle, its length or its width?".

 |What is it?||In the "nature vs nurture" debate, nature refers to an individual's innate qualities (nativism).||In the "nature vs nurture" debate, nurture refers to personal experiences (i.e. empiricism or behaviorism).|